 Certain events particular to each market in which the Company's investments conduct operations, as well as general economic and geopolitical conditions, may have a significant negative impact on the operations and profitability of the Company's investments and/or on the fair value of the Company's investments.
-Such events are beyond the Company's control, and the likelihood they may occur and the effect on the Company cannot be predicted.
+Such events are beyond the Company's control.
+The likelihood they may occur and the effect on the Company cannot be predicted.
 The Company intends to mitigate market risk generally by imposing certain investment limitations.

-As it relates to the Company's CLO investments, to the extent attributable to the Company, the value of the CLO equity securities retained by the two CLO collateral management entities wholly owned by MP CLOM, MP CLO Management LLC and Marble Point CLO Management LLC (collectively, the "MP Collateral Managers"), in any single Marble Point CLO, together with any additional CLO equity securities in such CLO otherwise attributable to the Company, shall not exceed 25% of the Company's net asset value ("NAV") at the time of investment.
+As it relates to the Company's CLO investments, to the extent attributable to the Company, the value of the CLO equity securities retained by the two CLO collateral management entities wholly owned by MP CLOM, MP CLO Management LLC and Marble Point CLO Management LLC (collectively, the "MP Collateral Managers"), in any single CLO, together with any additional CLO equity securities in such CLO otherwise attributable to the Company, shall not exceed 25% of the Company's net asset value ("NAV") at the time of investment.
 Additionally, to the extent attributable to the Company, the aggregate value of investments made by the MP Collateral Managers in "vertical strips" (a CLO manager may satisfy applicable risk retention requirements by holding not less than 5% of each of the tranches of securities issued by a CLO, often referred to as a "vertical strip"), net of any directly attributable financing and excluding any attributable interest in CLO equity securities a part thereof, will not exceed 15% of the Company's NAV at the time of investment.
 This limitation shall apply in the aggregate and not to each risk retention interest held by an MP Collateral Manager.
-As at 31 December 2022, the MP Collateral Managers do not hold an investment in the "vertical strip" of any Marble Point CLOs.
+The MP Collateral Managers did not hold an investment in the "vertical strip" of any CLO vehicles at 31 December 2023 and 31 December 2022.

 To the extent attributable to the Company, the aggregate value of the Company's investment in any single loan accumulation facility shall not exceed 20% of the Company's NAV at the time of investment, and in all such loan accumulation facilities taken together shall not exceed 30% of the Company's NAV at the time of investment.
+The Company did not hold any investment in loan accumulation facilities at 31 December 2023 and 31 December 2022.